chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 It is a little dramatic to watch a person get 40 binary digits in a row and then repeat them back without error.
 However, if you think of this merely as a mnemonic trick for extending the memory span, you will miss the more important point that is implicit in nearly all such mnemonic devices.
 The point is that recoding is an extremely powerful weapon for increasing the amount of information that we can deal with.
 In one form or another we use recoding constantly in our daily behavior.

+> The point is that recoding is an extremely powerful weapon for increasing the amount of information that we can deal with.
+In one form or another we use recoding constantly in our daily behavior.

 <span class="marginnote">
     Figure 9.
 The span of immediate memory for binary digits is plotted as a function of the recoding procedure used.
 The predicted function is obtained by multiplying the span for octals by 2, 3, and 3.3 for recoding into base 4, base 8, and base 10, respectively.
 </span>